Man Who Found Penny Dies

 K. Willis Creekstrum will be buried with his ironic “lucky penny” and as a trumpet plays “Taps” a trombonist will play “Wah Wah Wah!”

-2 responses to “Man Who Found Penny Dies”
+2 thoughts on “Man Who Found Penny Dies”